Sniper Stalk: Navy SEAL "Tosh" vs. Myles

 Frequently Asked Questions

-Bullpup rifles have a rear-biased weight distribution.
-This makes them easier to maneuver and control while performing low-profile movements like the high crawl, crucial for maintaining stealth during a stalk.
+Bullpup rifles concentrate the weight towards the rear due to their action placement.
+This rear-heavy balance makes them easier to maneuver and control while performing low-profile movements like the high crawl, reducing fatigue and improving stability.

-What is the role of a 'walker' in sniper observation?
+What is the purpose of a 'walker' in a sniper exercise?

-A 'walker' assists the primary observer.
-If the observer suspects a sniper's location, they can direct the walker to investigate.
-If the walker finds the sniper, the sniper is caught and must reset, losing time and ground.
+In a sniper stalking exercise, a 'walker' assists the observer.
+If the observer suspects a sniper's location, they can direct the walker to that area.
+If the walker finds the sniper, the sniper is 'rolled up' and must reset further back.

 More Training & Techniques Videos You Might Like